Guides

 Changes in body weight

-HIV researchers have spent a lot of time looking at whether changes in weight is a side effect of some HIV drugs.
-This is especially over the last few years,
+HIV researchers have spent a lot of time looking at whether weight changes are a side effect of some HIV drugs.
+This is especially over the last few years.

 Average weight changes are usually small, so this is not a good reason to decide on which meds to use.
 INSTIs are still the best meds in terms of reducing viral load and having few side effects.
 They are still the first choice in all treatment guidelines.